-Anaid Shaver, KJ Chew, Rifat Sabbir Mansur, Sam Salous, Zhenyu Yao (in alphabetical order).
+From Anaid Shaver, KJ Chew, Sam Salous, Rifat Sabbir Mansur, Zhenyu Yao

 “We did not know it was different from online teaching.
 We are not sure what digital pedagogy is.”

 These were some of the opening statements we had in the group.
 Our discussion revolved around interpreting what “digital pedagogy” is.

 For some of us, digital pedagogy is not a thing that you do, it is a “force” that exists that has multiple elements.
 For instance, when we talk about Kahoot, it is not digital pedagogy.
 It is deeper than that.
 It is its own force in itself and it invites learning in the process.
 It is also always evolving.
 The use of “hacking” as a form of manifestation of learning also supports the idea of what digital pedagogy can be.
 For others, some view digital pedagogy as a study and a philosophy, indicating that one needs to spend years and efforts learning it.
 An instructor needs some training before he/she is assigned to teach a course.
 Similarly, one becomes a digital pedagogue by spending years researching, participating, writing and presenting on digital pedagogies.
 The most important factor in teaching is that it is still a human endeavor rather than just based on the technologies.

 However, what makes it “digital”?
 For some of us, we think some of the authors have “digital” as a conversation starter.
 They do not want to restrict the conversations, mindsets and definitions of what “digital” is.
 They want us to break out the restrictive thinking and mindsets revolving LMS and digital teaching.
 This means digital pedagogy does not mean it has to be in a virtual setting.
 It also does not have to be using digital tools.
 It is a way we can facilitate learning better in creative, flexible and expansive ways.